Five Kitchens Nailing the Concrete Look

 2. The Pawson House

-Each room in this converted 17th century farming complex is a marvel in itself—but one of its three (yes, three!) kitchens in particular has caught our eyes.
+Each room in this converted 17th century farming complex is a minimalist’s dream—but one of its three (yes, three!) kitchens in particular has caught our eyes.
 Visible trowel marks create an organic look that compliments the project’s rural setting and its various wooden textures.
-Applied to both the walls and ceiling, the result is a seamless transition between two of the room’s faces for a soothing sense of spatial continuity.
+Applied to both the walls and ceiling, the result is a seamless transition for a soothing sense of spatial continuity, helped by simplistic furnishing.
 And in a building that spreads out over 42m, harmony across each room is super important.
-See how you can re-create the effect with X-Bond.

 3. The ‘Concrete House’